We are incredibly proud of the Flex Trainee scheme! This page covers everything you need to know about our scheme and its application process.

 During your secondment, you will be gaining QWE with our clients and we expect you to bring your best effort to that experience.
 The SQE exams are widely regarded as challenging, and will really put your legal abilities to the test.
 We expect you to keep up with your studies while fulfilling your obligations to your host client - your success on the Flex Trainee scheme will require you to deliver on both the professional and academic aspects of the scheme.

 This being said, we want you to succeed!
 Both Flex Legal and our clients will provide you with regular, on-going support along the way.
-Alongside supervision at your place of work, Flex Legal will provide you with a dedicated mentor, regular training sessions, and access to the UK’s best SQE preparation courses.
+Alongside supervision at your place of work, Flex Legal will provide you with a dedicated mentor, continuous support, and access to the UK’s best SQE preparation courses.
 If you are ready to take on the challenge, we'd love to hear from you.